Merzasphor/MWSE/docs/source/types/tes3creature.md

 ### `level`

+*Read-only*.
 The base level of the creature.

 **Returns**: